How does this medication work? What will it do for me?

 Each opaque, hard gelatin capsule with white body and pink cap with "462" and "125 mg" printed radially in black ink, contains 125 mg of aprepitant.
 Nonmedicinal ingredients: hydroxypropyl cellulose, microcrystalline cellulose, sodium lauryl sulfate, and sucrose; capsule shell: gelatin, red ferric oxide, titanium dioxide, and yellow ferric oxide.

 The package contains two 80 mg capsules and one 125 mg capsule.

 How should I use this medication?

-The recommended dose of aprepitant is 125 mg 1 hour before chemotherapy and 80 mg once daily in the morning for the next 2 days following chemotherapy.
+The recommended dose of aprepitant is 125 mg taken by mouth, 1 hour before chemotherapy and 80 mg once daily in the morning for the next 2 days following chemotherapy.

 Aprepitant can be taken with or without food.
 It should not be taken for longer than 3 consecutive days during each cycle of chemotherapy.